You Should Lunge To Prevent Back Pain

 By Sherwin Nicholson | Updated May 7, 2020

 Why should we lunge to relieve the pain?

-How can exercise for your leg muscles benefit your spine?
+How exercise for your leg muscles can help your spine?

 Shouldn’t I exercise my back instead of my legs?

 Not really.
 Using your leg muscles more matters!
 The biggest factor for lunges and pain relief is with your HIPS and LEGS.

 Did you find that you may have cringed at the thought of having to do it to help stop your pain?
 Well, the sad news is that if you don’t like to lunge or even squat, then you most likely have found your cause.
 It may sound harsh but it’s the truth.

 By exercising this way, your hip muscles are activated and recruited to function to help your body remain upright, aligned and level.